 Developing with Scene Understanding

 This article only serves to introduce the Scene Understanding runtime and concepts.
-If you are looking for documentation on how to develop with Scene Understanding, you may be interested in the following:
+If you're looking for documentation on how to develop with Scene Understanding, you may be interested in the following articles:

 You can download the Scene Understanding Sample app from the sample GitHub site:

-If you do not have a device and wish to access sample scenes to try Scene Understanding out, there are scenes in the sample asset folder:
+If you don't have a device and wish to access sample scenes to try Scene Understanding out, there are scenes in the sample asset folder:

-If you are looking for specific details on how to develop for Scene Understanding or details on how Scene understanding works and how to develop for it, see the Scene Understanding SDK overview documentation.
+If you're looking for specific details on developing with Scene Understanding, see the Scene Understanding SDK overview documentation.

 |Feature||HoloLens (1st gen)||HoloLens 2||Immersive headsets|